Global Racial Justice Graduate Fellowships

 Racial Justice at Einaudi

 The Einaudi Center supports public scholarship, thought leadership, and advocacy campaigns for antiracism and racial justice in education, migration and citizenship regimes, climate and land policy, economic opportunities, food systems, health, politics, and policing.
-Read more about Einaudi’s racial justice research.
+Read more about Einaudi’s inequalities and social justice research.

 Our faculty racial justice research team and Global Public Voices fellows work with international partners to conduct and disseminate sustained research on racism and structural inequality.
 Meet the Global Public Voices fellows.